 We conducted our audit of the consolidated financial statements in accordance with Section 317 of the German Commercial Code [HGB] and the generally accepted standards for the audit of financial statements promulgated by the German Institute of Public Auditors [IDW].
 Those standards require that we plan and perform the audit such that misstatements materially affecting the presentation of the net assets, financial position and results of operations in the consolidated financial statements in accordance with the applicable financial reporting framework and in the joint management report are detected with reasonable assurance.
 Knowledge of the business activities and the economic and legal environment of the Group and expectations as to possible misstatements are taken into account in the determination of audit procedures.
-The effectiveness of the accounting-related internal control system and the evidence supporting the disclosures in the consolidated financial statements and the joint management report are examined primarily on a test basis within the framework of the audit.
-The audit includes assessing the annual financial statements of those entities included in consolidation, the determination of entities to be included in consolidation, the accounting and consolidation principles used and significant estimates made by the General Partner's Board of Management, as well as evaluating the overall presentation of the consolidated financial statements and the joint management report.
-We believe that our audit provides a reasonable basis for our opinion.
+The effectiveness of the accounting-related internal control system and the evidence supporting the disclosures in the consolidated financial statements and the joint management report are counting and consolidation principles used and significant estimates made by the General Partner's Board of Management, as well as evaluating the overall presentation of the consolidated financial statement, as well as evaluating the overall presentation of the consolidated financial statement, as well as evaluating the overall presentation of the consolidated financial statement, as well as evaluating the overall presentation of the consolidated financial statement, as well as evaluating the overall presentation of the consolidated financial statement, as well as evaluating the overall presentation of the consolidated financial statement, as well as evaluating the overall presentation of the consolidated financial statement, as well as evaluating the overall presentation of the consolidated financial statement, as well as evaluating the overall presentation of the consolidated financial statement, as well as evaluating the overall presentation of the consolidated financial statement, as well as evaluating th